MN ADOPT STAFF

 To learn more about Andrea’s professional background, please visit.

-Gail joined the MN ADOPT HELP Program team in March of 2018 and is eager to contribute to their creative energy as the team continues to grow and innovate their highly successful program.
-With both her long history of child advocacy and her work in the field of older youth adoption, she is dedicated to providing support to adoptive families who are dealing with the complex issues of childhood trauma, grief, and disrupted attachment.
+Gail joined the MN ADOPT HELP Program team in March of 2018 and thoughtfully and creatively contributes to the program as it continues to evolve.
+With both her long history of child advocacy and her work in the field of older youth adoption, she is dedicated to providing support to adoptive, kinship and foster families who are dealing with the complex issues of childhood trauma, grief, and disrupted attachment.

-“I am motivated by my belief that childhood is a treasure; a foundational birthright to our human experience.
-My hope in providing skilled support to adoptive families is that childhood can be claimed and reclaimed for children and teens whose lives have been impacted by trauma, grief, and loss.”
+“I am motivated by my belief that childhood is a treasure, a foundational birthright to our human experience.
+My hope in providing skilled support to adoptive, kinship and foster families is that childhood can be claimed and reclaimed for children and teens whose lives have been impacted by trauma, grief, and loss.”

 To learn more about Gail’s professional background, please visit.